robocomp/gsoc22-socnavenv/README.md

             </tr>
         </table>
     The other enitity observations would remain the same, the only difference being that the positions and velocities would be in the world frame of reference and not in the robot's frame of reference.

-    An example of using the `PartialObservations` wrapper:
+    An example of using the `WorldFrameObservations` wrapper:

     ```python
     import socnavgym